-The University has one commencement in May each year, following the Spring semester.
-Students who received degrees at the end of the previous summer or Fall semester and students who anticipate completing degree requirements by the May commencement or the following August may participate.
+The University has one Commencement ceremony in May each year, following the Spring semester.
+Students who received degrees at the end of the previous summer or fall semester and students who anticipate completing degree requirements by the May Commencement or the following August may participate.

 Students do not receive their diplomas at Commencement.
 The Registrar mails them to graduates by the third month after conferral.
 Diplomas may be withheld if financial or other obligations to the University remain unmet.
 Graduates who have not received their diploma by the end of the periods noted above should inform the Office of the Registrar.

 A student may concurrently complete majors in a single school or college.
 To do so, a student must meet all requirements for each major as stipulated by the relevant school and college.
 One major must be designated as the primary major.
 If the majors normally result in different degrees (e.g., Bachelor of Arts vs. Bachelor of Science), the primary major will determine the single degree awarded.